julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 _Remarks_:
  + `config-template.php` has been abandoned, since `Bash` does all the work.
  + default behavior of Apache 2 balancers is round-robin.
+ + `balancer-manager` and `server-status` handlers have been added to configuration of reverse proxy.
+   They can be accessed through URI `/res-balancer` and `/res-status`.

 ### Bonus: load-balancing with sticky sessions
 In this step, I modified balancer of static servers to manage sticky sessions.